Davier-Terabyte/YCSN/README.md

 # YCSN
-Young Catholic Students of Nigeria YCSN
+Young Catholic Students of Nigeria YCSN is a Christian student movement